apalbright/thelittledataset/content/post/econ-words.md

 ![data overtakes models](/post/econ-words_files/modelvdata1.png)

-One fascinating and intriguing element of CKZ (2020) is the different trends in quasi-experimental techniques.^[See Figure 4 and a few of the appendix tables too.]
-While they show diff-in-diff (DD) at 23% and IV at 30% in 2020, the picture looks different if I perform a similar exercise with the abstracts data.
-I plot the % of abstracts the feature words related to diff-in-diff (DD), regression discontinuity (RD), or instrumental variables (IV).^[The relevant plot uses a Wes Anderson-inspired color palette, [which is color vision deficiency friendly](https://twitter.com/moriah_taylor58/status/1395431021051629573?s=20).]
+One fascinating and intriguing element of CKZ (2020) is the different trends in quasi-experimental techniques.[^2] While they show diff-in-diff (DD) at 23% and IV at 30% in 2020, the picture looks different if I perform a similar exercise with the abstracts data.
+I plot the % of abstracts the feature words related to diff-in-diff (DD), regression discontinuity (RD), or instrumental variables (IV).[^3]

 ![DD overtakes IV](/post/econ-words_files/quasi-exp-methods1.png)

 It wasn't until the mid-1990's that DD or RD made their premiere on the scene of NBER abstracts.
 IV remained queen until 2016, when DD jumped ahead for the first time.
 Step aside [IV guys](https://twitter.com/rachdele/status/1392566114618589185).

 Of course, the percentages here are much smaller than in the CKZ (2020) context since I can only observe abstract text rather than full text.
 The low percentages here are unsurprising given the common convention in applied micro abstracts to discuss what "variation" you'll "exploit" rather than exacly which quasi-experimental method you'll use.
 (More on "exploit" up next.)
-I know I use DD in my job market paper but don't mention DD anywhere in my abstract.^[With the CKS (2020) data, [it looks like over 50%](https://twitter.com/AllbriteAllday/status/1392534499477450752?s=20) of papers that use quasi-experimental methods use DD methods.]
+I know I use DD in my job market paper but don't mention DD anywhere in my abstract.[^4]

 Regardless of whether we are using full text or just abstracts, both approaches demonstrate a plateau-ing of IV relative to an increasingly dominant DD.